-I find this baklava to be immensely more appealing because when made with a simple syrup (sugar and water), the beautifully thin layers of crisp pastry become soggy and wet.
+I find this baklava recipe to be immensely more appealing because when made with a simple syrup (sugar and water), the beautifully thin layers of crisp pastry become soggy and wet.

 This post may include Amazon affiliate links for your convenience.
 There is no extra cost to you.